dojo/docs/dojo/marginBox.rst

 Setting margin box I.
 ---------------------

-This example displays the return values of dojo.marginBox on a nested node.
+This example is showcasing the usage of dojo.marginBox as a setter, take a look at the JavaScript code to see what the code does.

 .. cv-compound::